shiyu2011/cookstock/README.md

 3. Tool to calculate stock value based on RULE one principle
 4. Tool to extract news from YahooFinance

-Use YahooFinance API to pull stock data for screening all the tools can run under a batch mode, which allows you to screen and analyze stocks automatically
+Use YahooFinance API to pull stock data for screening, all the tools can run under a batch mode, which allows you to screen and analyze stocks automatically

 Here is an example of TSLA's volatility contraction pattern